czoido/dptable-rpi/README.md

 The program calculates the Fast Fourier Transform to sync with the music beat.

 It also runs a server in order to accept petitions from a client (in this case I'm controlling it through an Iphone App).

+It has not much comments and it can be significantly improved, I coded it very fast.
+Sorry for that!.
+I hope that this will be useful for someone.